Honouring exceptional achievement across the health and social care sector

 Building on success

-Last year, Consensus was represented at these Awards as finalists in six categories with both our CEO and the Pendle Gardens team announced as overall winners in two of those categories:
+Last year, Consensus was represented at these Awards as finalists in six categories with both our Chief Operating Officer and the Pendle Gardens team announced as overall winners in two of those categories:

 - The Employer Award – Consensus